 The program fosters rewarding, creative learning experiences in our local schools for all ages of children.
-Artists who specialize in either fine or visual arts, art history, architecture, performing arts, music, literary or culinary arts, are encouraged to contact the Arts and Culture Division.
-Of specific interest are those talented in drawing, painting, weaving, printmaking, mixed media, theater, writing, journaling, and storytelling.
+Artists who specialize in either fine or visual arts, art history, architecture, performing arts, music, literary or culinary arts, are encouraged to participate.
+Of special interest are those talented in drawing, painting, weaving, printmaking, mixed media, theater, writing, journaling, and storytelling.

-All selected candidates for the program must first pass a thorough background check prior to working with students.
+All selected candidates for the program must first pass a background check prior to working with students.
 Call Arts & Culture Coordinator Nancy Lattanzi at (928) 203-5078 or email NLattanzi@SedonaAZ.gov.